Kishore121523/nestle_bot/README.md

 - **Cold Start Latency on Azure Basic Plan**: Since the "Always On" feature is not available on the Basic App Service plan, the chatbot may experience slight delays when handling the first request after a period of inactivity.
    ➤ **Workaround**: A lightweight ping script or an external cron job (UptimeRobot) is used to send a request to the app every 5 minutes to keep it warm.

+- **Structured Count Queries**: The chatbot can now accurately respond to structured queries like *“How many products does Nestle have in the chocolate category?”* by querying the underlying Neo4j graph using Cypher.
+This goes beyond standard RAG limitations.

+- **Location-Aware Store Finder**: When a user asks, *“Where can I buy KitKat?”*, the bot uses the user's current geolocation to find relevant store matches.
+   ➤ **Bonus UX**: Store names in the response are clickable and open the exact location on Google Maps in a new tab.

+- **Amazon Purchase Link Integration**: The bot dynamically generates a buy link using the product name and appends it to the response.

 ## Demo